zzell/ke/readme.md

 #### RWMutex
-`RWMutex` has the same logic as Mutex, but with only one difference - `it locks reading only when someone writes to the same memory at the same moment` (in case we are only reading it isn't locking any operation), so `it's more efficient`.
+`RWMutex` has the same logic as Mutex, but with only one difference - `it locks reading only when someone writes to the same memory at the same moment` (in case we are only read it isn't locks any operation), so `it's more efficient`.
 ```go
 func main() {
     m := map[int]int{}